Why Be Like David?

 One of the most significant Goliaths I faced was overcoming the systemic and generational curses faced by my community.
 I am a so-called black man in the United States of America.
 The challenges due to sin that my community—including our women, children, and elders—face are destroying us.
 This destruction has been ongoing since slavery.
 These same curses and sins were written about in the Bible, which I knew nothing about!
 In this ignorance, daily, weekly, and yearly trauma is ongoing and made worse.

-This is why at Be Like David I stress greatly the importance of learning and ultimately, applying skills and maneuvers.
-This is why I am passioned when imploring players to become students of the game and embrace the power of learning and acquiring knowledge & purpose on the court.
+This is why at Be Like David I stress greatly the importance of learning and ultimately, applying what you learn.
+This is why I am passioned when imploring players to become students of the game and embrace the power of growth and acquiring knowledge & purpose on the court.
 For it is has been my saving grace and my savior.
 On the basketball court, it will be yours too!
-Learning is the difference between success and failure, players and students; the chaff from the wheat.
-This is why I have infused, diligently and meticulously, what I have learned from the Bible into the teaching philosophy of Be Like David Basketball.
+Growing and developing is the difference between success and failure, players and students; the chaff from the wheat.
+This is why I have infused, diligently and meticulously, what I have learned from the Bible into the teaching philosophy at Be Like David Basketball.

 It is why Be Like David exists, and it is why you should choose Be Like David.